slipchansky/parcel-delivery-app/doc/whatisdoneadwhatisnot.md

 - I didn't implement bin validation at all.
 That may be done fairly straightforwardly, but it requires careful attention to each field to be validated and as a consequence that is time consuming task as for the test.

-- I use FeignClient to access Services.
-In this project, I don't handle errors that occur when service communicating via FejgnClient.
-In a real project, it is necessary to implement additional error handling  with reformulation of these errors into terms of the appropriate application level.

 - I have introduced mechanisms for tracking call-flow by requestId and correlationId headers, but I have not provided an end-to-end correlationId transition within the inter-service exchange via AMQP.

 - I have not worked out in detail the error handling resulting in the processing of incoming messages from AMQP.